elschweighofer/sfr_pi/README.md

 The transformer is a running average of temparatures, its comitting the values into an own Avro schema.

 ### Build with
-$ cd server
+- $ cd server # if not already there
-$ mvn clean compile package
+- $ ./build.sh # or $ mvn clean compile package

 ### Run with
 Use the multiple startup scripts to run the producer and all consumers and transformers.